Following in the Maxima's footsteps? More like stealing its shoes.

 Visibility

-Despite what some socially-conscious celebs may say, being seen in a car is not as important as seeing out of a car.
+Despite what some socially-conscious celebs may say, being seen a car is not as important as seeing of a car.
 Nissan recognizes this distinction, and provides the 2007 Altima driver with square side mirrors that lessen blind spots, thin A- and B-pillars for clear views forward and over the shoulder, as well as expansive side glass area.
 Even the rear pillars are relatively narrow, further eliminating those nasty blind spots.
 Rear visibility is hampered somewhat by the steep angle of the glass and small integrated outboard headrests.

 Click here for Table of Contents...